luizh455/BMI-Calculator-iOS13/README.md

->This is a companion project to The App Brewery's Complete App Development Bootcamp complete by Luiz Silva.
+>This is a companion project to The App Brewery's Complete App Development Bootcamp completed by Luiz Silva.